grandparkla/nyela/index.markdown

 * Vaping
 * Bicycles

-[Valet parking for bicycles](#bicycle-parking) will be available at Hill St. and West 2nd Street.
+[Valet parking for bicycles](#bicycle-parking) will be available at Hill Street and West 2nd Street.

 ### Items You Can Bring